Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Hierarchical Bayesian analysis

 The second more complex model is labelled PLG.
 Here the first component mass follows the same PL model as above with the addition of a Gaussian peak with mean $\mu_g$ and variance $\sigma_g^2$.
-The proportion of events that arise from the Gaussian peak is governed by the parameter $\lambda_g$ (when $\lambda_g=0$, the model PLG reduces to PL.).
+The proportion of events that arise from the Gaussian peak is governed by the parameter $\lambda_g$ (when $\lambda_g=0$, the model PLG reduces to PL).
 The second mass component is drawn as in the previous model.
-In addition, this model also includes a tapering factor $\delta_m$ for the low mass cut-off as described in \cite{LIGOScientific:2018jsj,Abbott:2020gyp}.
-The model PLG is thus completely determined by six parameters.
+In addition, this model also includes a tapering factor $\delta_m$ for the low mass cut-off as described in \cite{LIGOScientific:2018jsj,Abbott:2020gyp}: see Appendix \ref{app:a} for the full expressions.
+The model PLG is thus completely determined by eight parameters.
 It is able to capture formation channels such as hierarchical formation in dense globular clusters.
-The Gaussian peak then represents a pile up of BBHs e.g., due to the presence of PISN.

-Current data \cite{LIGOScientific:2018jsj,Abbott:2020gyp} suggest that the BBH formation is a mixture of the isolated and hierarchical formation channel and is thus better fitted by a PLG model.
+The Gaussian peak then represents a pile up of BBHs e.g., due to the PISN \cite{Abbott:2020gyp}.
+Current data \cite{LIGOScientific:2018jsj,Abbott:2020gyp} suggests that BBH formation is a mixture of the isolated and hierarchical formation channel and is thus better fitted by a PLG model.